GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```

-- On the NGINX server in any editor prefered open `nginx.conf` and edit :
+- On the NGINX server in any editor, open `nginx.conf` and edit:

 ```bash